OnofreTZK/ADT-List/README.md

-# Implemention of Abstract Data Type Vector - Basic Data Structure I
+# Implemention of Abstract Data Type Doubly Linked List - Basic Data Structure I
 ## About the project
-We focus on two aspects of the list: the core operations that should be supported, and the two different forms of organizing the data inside a list, using arrays(static or dynamic) or linked list (singly or doubly linked).
+This project consist in the implementation of the list Abstract Data Type (ADT) based on a doubly linked list.
-In this initial programming project, we begin by introducing basic definition of terms, properties and operations.
-Next we provide details on implementing a list ADT with dynamic array.
+We begin by introducing basic definition of terms, properties and operations.
+Next we provide details on the underlying data structure you should use to implement a list ADT.

 ## Compile and run
 In project root directory